 1. See a Trained Professional on Getting Help

 A trained professional will ask the right question to identify some of your reasons to smoke, your reasons to quit, your goals, and work with you to develop a personalized plan that works for you.
 Ask for their qualifications and understand how they plan to help you over the next few sessions to help you quit.
 Vaping is both a behavioral and physical addiction and may need someone who can navigate both those aspects to help you quit successfully.
-I let my patients know upfront that they have to do the homework outside of our sessions to find the strategies that work for them.
+I let my clients know upfront that they have to do the homework outside of our sessions to find the strategies that work for them.
 Everyone is unique and only a trained professional can help them explore and navigate some of those challenges.
+Work with me here.

 2. Get Nicotine Replacement Therapy